obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 - if you plan to continue to use Kafka, you can link it to Cloud Pub/Subusing the CloudPubSubConnector (a bridge between the two messaging systems using Kafka Connect)

-### CLOUD DATAPROC

-- makes it easy to migrate from on-premises
-- a managed Hadoop & Spark service - a preconfigured cluster is created in 90s with commonly used components including: Hadoop / Spark / Pig (a compiler that produces map reduce programs from a high-level language) / Hive
-- you can use “ephemeral” clusters i.e destroyed once the task is over in order to save costs

-__Managing Data in Cloud Dataproc__

-On premise, you store data on the Hadoop cluster using HDFS (good approach when you have dedicated hardware).
-In the cloud, instead of having a single, long-running Hadoop cluster, you typically start a Cloud Dataproc cluster for each job and shut it down when the job completes.
-This is a better option.

-No need to copy your data from Cloud Storage to HDFS each time.
-A better approach is to use Cloud Storage as the data store (it saves time & money).

-__Configuration__

-2 types of nodes:
-- master nodes : responsible for distributing & managing workload distribution.
-Runs YARN
-- worker nodes : can include some preemptible machines without HDFS

-You can specify a different machine conf for both the master & worker nodes.
-Several modes :

-- dev mode = a single node
-- standard mode = one master & some number of worker nodes
-- H.A mode = 3 master nodes & some number of workers.

-Once created, a cluster can be scaled up or down.
-Only the nb of workers nodes can change (the masters are fixed) either manually command line or automatically by creating a policy : a YAML file includes various parameters ( maxInstances, scaleUpFactor, scaleDownFactor, cooldownPeriod, itworks by checking Hadoop YARN metrics)

-- Submitting a Job : you can use an API, a gcloud command, or in the console.
-- Ggood practice to keep clusters in the same region as the Cloud Storage buckets (better I/O perfs).

 ### CLOUD COMPOSER

 - a managed service implementing Apache Airflow